yysskk/MemoryCache/README.md

 // Getting a cached dog value in memoryCache. let cachedDog = try? memoryCache.value(for: dogKey)

-// Remove a cached dog value in memoryCache. memoryCache.remove(for: dogKey)
+// Removing a cached dog value in memoryCache. memoryCache.remove(for: dogKey)
 ```